quasarframework/tauri/.changes/disable-background-throttling.md

 '@tauri-apps/cli': 'minor:enhance'
 ---

-Add an option to disable background throttling (currently for WebKit only).
+Add an option to change the default background throttling policy (currently for WebKit only).